I will update this post as we continue Shea’s rehab.

 I asked Dan for some feedback: “my back hurts.”
 He is still picking her up multiple times a day to help her go to the bathroom and to move her around the house.
 We are both able to hold up her back legs and wheelbarrow her around the house, but it’s exhausting for us and doesn’t help Shea get any of her ability back, so we try to let her drag herself or ‘ski’ as much as possible.

-Today, December 5, she started taking steps!
-This afternoon once Dan and I were both home from work we put Shea in her wheelchair and she was moving her legs like she was walking.
+Today, December 5, she started moving her legs in her wheelchair!
+This afternoon once Dan and I were both home from work we put Shea in her cart and she was moving her legs like she was walking.
 Such a great step (no pun intended) for her being able to walk again.
 Our optimism is growing, and we’re really looking forward to get her into the treadmill later this week to see if the techs who sit in the tank with her can feel any new movement.